In this post, you will see a chunky cable knit blanket pattern.

 - If you have a 25mm (US 50) straight needle – I would recommend using that for the cables.

-- I used Yarn Art Alpine Alpaca in the colour beige (430) for the blanket.
+- I used Yarn Art Alpine Alpaca in the color beige (430) for the blanket.

-- This yarn is an alpaca/wool/acrylic blend and very soft to touch.
+- This yarn is an alpaca/wool/acrylic blend and is very soft to the touch.

-- This yarn is super bulky and I knit with two strands together for the blanket.
+- This yarn is super bulky/super chunky/18-20 ply and I knit with two strands together for the blanket.

-- For example, Lion Brand Wool-Ease Thick and Quick.
+- Lion Brand – Wool-Ease Thick and Quick.

 This blanket pattern is great for any advanced beginners who are learning how to knit cables.